Cyril Hopkins

-Cyril Hopkins (4 May 1882 – 25 September 1968) was a New Zealand cricketer.
+Cyril Cooper Hopkins (4 May 1882 – 25 September 1968) was a New Zealand cricketer.
 He played nine first-class matches for Otago between 1908 and 1913.
-His brother Bert played Test cricket for Australia.

-In 1911-12 Hopkins became the first Otago batsman to score a century against Canterbury, though the annual first-class match between the two had been held since 1863–64.
+After playing grade cricket in Sydney, Hopkins moved to Dunedin in 1908.
+In the Plunket Shield in 1911–12 he became the first Otago batsman to score a century against Canterbury, though the annual first-class match between the two had been held since 1863–64.
 Opening the batting, he scored 132, exactly double the next-highest score in the match, but Canterbury won by three wickets.